 Bryan de Oliveira

-My research expertise spans Deep Reinforcement Learning, with particular focus on representation learning, model-based RL, and industry applications in pricing optimization and recommender systems.
-I have proven ability to structure and execute complex R&D projects from conception to publication, complemented by extensive engineering experience in developing and deploying ML systems.
-This background provides me with unique insights into both the theoretical foundations and practical constraints of AI systems.
+My research expertise spans Deep Reinforcement Learning, representation learning, world models, and autonomous decision-making.
+I have proven ability to structure and execute complex R&D projects from conception to publication, complemented by extensive engineering experience in developing and deploying ML systems at scale.
+This background provides unique insights into both the theoretical foundations and practical constraints of AI systems.

-I'm deeply interested in the fundamental questions of artificial intelligence, neuroscience, and their interconnections, particularly in how we can develop AI systems that learn better representations and leverage world models to effectively plan and adapt.
+I'm deeply interested in the fundamental questions of artificial intelligence and neuroscience — particularly how we can develop AI systems that learn better representations and world models to effectively plan and adapt in uncertain environments.
 I believe in a principled, interdisciplinary approach to AI research that combines theory with rigorous empirical validation and real-world impact.

 Sliding Puzzles Gym: A Scalable Benchmark for State Representation in Visual Reinforcement Learning